Tomas-J-Gonzalez/tg/content/writing/24-12-18-holistic-design-interconnectedness.md

 ## The responsibility of clarity

-Paul Rand once said:

-> "How to present a new idea is, perhaps, one of the designer's most difficult tasks."

 If you can't explain your choices clearly, they're not grounded enough.

 Henry Dreyfuss put it bluntly in Designing for People (1955):